Smart apartment platform Dwelo grabs $4.9M in funding

 In addition to obvious advantages like preventing building managers from dealing with lockouts all the time, Dwelo could be in an interesting position to serve apartment communities in a way that apps like Nextdoor haven’t succeeded in yet.
 With every renter in a building using a single app to power their apartment, there’s obviously some opportunity there to become a central hub for other community relationships, Rovito says this is something the startup is continuing to work on.

-Dwelo makes money by charging for the initial installs of the smart apartment hardware, which can either be done during construction or as a retrofit, but it also runs subscription pricing for apartment managers on the renter app and ongoing support for tenents.
+Dwelo makes money by charging for the initial installs of the smart apartment hardware, which can either be done during construction or as a retrofit, but it also runs subscription pricing for apartment managers on the renter app and ongoing support for tenants.

 The company is in several U.S. markets at the moment with around 100 apartment communities on the tech platform, the company will be using the funding to continue to expand its reach.